Ataxia123/Notes/Protocol.md

+#superConductors

+Based on the findings of [[TwitterCrackRecipe]] and [[fullSineatrixPaper]], the following changes should be made to the [[Protocol]]:

+Materials:
+- PbO (Lead(II) oxide)
+- PbSO4 (Lead(II) sulfate)
+- Cu (Copper)
+- P (Phosphorus)
+- Ceramic crucible
+- Crystal tube
+- Furnace
+- Isopropanol
+- Silicate glue
+- Silicon carbide

+Procedure:

+1. To obtain Lanarkite Pb2(SO4)O, mix PbO and Pb(SO4) powders uniformly in a ceramic crucible with a rate of 50% each.

+2. Heat the mixed powder in a furnace at 725°C for 24 hours in the presence of air.
+During the heating process, the mixed materials will undergo a chemical reaction, yielding lanarkite.

+3. Wash the lanarkite with isopropanol and dry it.

+4. To prepare the copper phosphide (Cu3P), layer copper beads over red phosphorus and heat it to 250 degrees under helium.
+This is a change from the original method of reacting copper with phosphorus at 500 degrees.

+5. Mix the lanarkite and copper phosphide in a 1:1 ratio.

+6. Place the mixture in a crystal tube and seal it with silicate glue.

+7. Heat the tube in a furnace at 400°C for 24 hours.

+8. After the heating process, cool the tube to room temperature.

+9. The product inside the tube is the desired superconductor.

+10. To test the superconductivity, place the product in a magnetic field.
+If the product is a superconductor, it will expel the magnetic field (Meissner effect).

+Please note that this is a simplified version of the protocol and actual laboratory procedures may require additional steps and safety precautions.

+## Protocol V1

 Based on the information provided in the note, here is a protocol to replicate the findings of the paper:

 Materials: